rcs333/CLOMP/README.md

 ### 2. Host read subtraction

-Next, reads are aligned to a host geneome and thrown out.
-As this pipeline is designed to be 'clinically okay' and for human consuption, by default we align to the Human Genome (hg38 p.12).
+Next, reads are aligned to a host genome and those that match are removed from further analysis.
+This pipeline is primarily designed for human clinical samples so by default we align to the Human Genome (hg38 p.12).
 Depending on the sample type, this may remove almost all reads.
-This is great because it allows the rest of the pipeline to actually run relatively quickly.
+This is great because it allows the rest of the pipeline to run relatively quickly.
 However, with very little effort you can configure CLOMP to filter out almost any host genome (as long as it's actually been sequenced).
 Host subtraction is performed with [bowtie2](https://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.3.4.3)

 ### 3. Alignment of every read to NT

 After we've got good quality non-host reads we take all remaining reads and align them to NCBI's NT.
 This is performed with the lovely tool [SNAP](http://snap.cs.berkeley.edu/).
 While there are a lot of important differences between SNAP and BLAST, you can basically just think of this step as running a super fast blast search of every read against NT.
-The fact that we align all reads to NT allows us to accuratley place many more reads than approaches that use a smaller database.
+The fact that we align all reads to NT allows us to accurately place many more reads than approaches that use a smaller database.

 ### 4. Tiebreaking and visualization

 Finally we give each read one taxonomical assignment.
-Again think of this as manually scrolling through some blast results and determining the ultimate origin of each read.
-Of course, reads that have highly conserved sequence (like ribosomal RNA) cannot be accuratley placed at the species level.
-A big part of the tiebreaking step is placing each read at the most specific taxonomical description that we can be confidant.
-For example, if a read is aligning super well to both e. coli and pseudomonas then we can't say for sure the speciees from which the read came, but we can be pretty sure it's a proteobacteria.
-Once this has been done for every read the final results get packed up for consumption with the amazing vizualisation tool [Pavian](https://github.com/fbreitwieser/pavian)
+Think of this like manually scrolling through some blast results and determining the ultimate origin of each read.
+Of course, reads that have highly conserved sequence (like ribosomal RNA) cannot be accurately placed at the species level.
+A big part of the tiebreaking step is placing each read at the most specific taxonomical description that we can be confidant of.
+For example, if a read is aligning super well to both e. coli and pseudomonas then we can't say for sure the species from which the read came, but we can be pretty sure it's a proteobacteria.
+Once this has been done for every read the final results get packed up for consumption with the amazing visualization tool [Pavian](https://github.com/fbreitwieser/pavian)

 # Installation
 ## Required System Specs
 Linux OS (This can theoretically work on a Mac but **do yourself a favor and don't**)

 ~3Tb of hard drive space.
-This can be on discontinous drives but I'm not including instructions for how that would work.
+This can be on discontinuous drives but I'm not including instructions for how that would work.
 This space is required just for holding your indexes and programs, so if you want to actually do processing and save the output for a sequencing run you'll need more hard drive space to hold your input data.

 Between 32 and 5000 Gigabytes of RAM.
 The more RAM you have the quicker this will go.
-This was originally developed with 256Gb RAM but I've also been able to sucesfully configure this pipeline on an old iMac with 16 cores and 32Gb of RAM.
+This was originally developed with 256Gb RAM but I've also been able to successfully configure this pipeline on an old iMac with 16 cores and 32Gb of RAM.
 (More on that later)

-An internet connection is required to do automatic alingment of results.
+An internet connection is required to do automatic alignment of results.
 And to download and install tools and databases.

 ## Installation and setup
 The installation of my scripts is as simple as copying them to your computer - functionally all they are is wrappers for other programs.
 The first and hardest step of this will be configuring and setting up all the other programs and their associated databases.
 Once that's done you have to change my scripts to point to your local database and tool locations, then you need to add the main script to the PATH and you'll be good to go.
 This guide tries as hard as possible to make this process accessible but you will be immensely helped if you can set up and run bowtie2, snap, and Trimmomatic on your own without problems.
 However, once you've got all the dependencies installed correctly pretty much all you have to do is change a few lines of code to point to these and then you'll be good to go.